andywag/NeuralHDL/docs/architecture/README.md

 # Hardware Architecture

 There are many different architectural tradeoffs which are possible for neural networks.
-This section defines an architecture chosen which minimizes complexity for the example design and most likely a large subset of designs.
-Like most hardware designs the proper architectural solution varies depending on the use case so different configurations are possible.
+This section defines an architecture chosen which minimizes complexity for the example designs used and most likely a large subset of designs.
+Like most hardware designs the proper architectural solution varies depending on the use case.
+Larger scale architectural changes are possible but require some coding of the sub-blocks using the DSL.

 This section will discuss the architecturce which was selected for the initial design as well as follow up with possible future improvements.